 For best results, be sure to wash like colors and fabrics together.
 Pretreat any stains with Stain Solution (for color-rich protein and tannin stains such as red wine, juice, chocolate, and ink or pit stains) or the Wash & Stain Bar (ideal for oil or grease stains such as ring around the collar, salad dressing, and makeup).

 Use The Right Temperature

-If you’re washing cotton, linen, durable synthetics (like polyester), run warm or hot water long enough to cover the garments.
+If you’re washing cotton, linen, or durable synthetics (like polyester), use warm or hot water.
 Next, add the appropriate amount of fabric-specific detergent (try Signature Detergent), depending on the size of the load—usually 2-4 capfuls.

-For delicate fabrics like silk, lace, wool or cashmere or activewear, use cool water only (very important!) and Delicate Wash, Wool & Cashmere Shampoo, or Sport Detergent (for activewear).
+For delicate fabrics like silk, lace, wool or cashmere or activewear, go with cool water only (very important!) and Delicate Wash, Wool & Cashmere Shampoo, or Sport Detergent (for activewear).
 Soak, Rinse, Repeat